apecuca/GameEngine2D/README.md

 I'll start writing a very simple and straightforward documentation once basic physics, sound and UI support have been implemented.

 ### Todo
 This todo list is being updated as I think of new things to implement and progress on the project.
+I'll probably move this to a Trello board or something similar on the near future.

 ##### Engine management
 - [x] Realtime instancing and destruction of GameObjects
 - [x] Component system
 - [x] Level system
+- [ ] Class to deal with Time stuff (delta, program time, etc...)
 - [ ] Task

 ##### Renderization
 - [x] Shader rendering
 	- [ ] Custom render order
-	- [ ] Pooling system for textures
+	- [x] Pooling system for sprites
-	- [x] Texture (sprite) support
+	- [x] Sprite support
 		- [ ] Animation system

 ##### Physics